IN GOD WE TRUST 25¢

 Summary: Rare Quarters Worth Money

-Understanding rare quarters worth money in the modern era focuses primarily on W mint mark quarters from 2019-2021, high-grade America the Beautiful specimens, and special varieties from recent commemorative programs.
-The introduction of limited-mintage W mint mark quarters created unprecedented excitement in the numismatic community, with the 2019-W San Antonio Missions reaching extraordinary values up to $75,000 in top preservation grades.
+Understanding rare quarters worth money in the modern era centers primarily on W mint mark quarters from 2019–2021, high-grade America the Beautiful specimens, and special varieties from recent commemorative programs.
+The introduction of limited-mintage W mint mark quarters created unprecedented excitement in the numismatic community, with the 2019-W San Antonio Missions reaching extraordinary values up to $75,000 in top-preservation grades.
 Beyond W mint marks, rare quarters worth money includes high-grade examples grading MS67 or higher, 90% silver proofs in perfect PR70 Deep Cameo condition, First Strike and Early Release designated coins, and authenticated error varieties from the America the Beautiful series.
 While most modern quarters remain worth face value in circulation, understanding key dates, critical mint marks, stringent condition requirements, and valuable special designations helps collectors identify potentially valuable coins worth professional grading and careful preservation.
 Always examine quarters meticulously for W mint marks, exceptional uncirculated preservation, and unusual minting characteristics before spending them.